 Preference will be given to students enrolled in the fields of political science, economics and sociology.
 PhD candidates are eligible to apply, though preference will be given to students who have not yet defended (or recently defended) a dissertation prospectus.

-Successful applicants are expected to spend a minimum of 5 weeks in Southeast Asia; this time may be spent within one country or divided among multiple countries, depending on research needs.
+Successful applicants are expected to spend a minimum of five weeks in Southeast Asia; this time may be spent within one country or divided among multiple countries, depending on research needs.

 Funds from this fellowship are not intended to support either introductory language courses or language courses offered outside of the region of Southeast Asia; successful applicants will have already made a commitment to the region by acquiring linguistic competency.
 Advanced language study that is directly tied to the research goal or instruction in an essential language that is not taught outside the region may be considered.